doug-101/TreeTag/README.md

 (for title and grouping nodes) or the node output (for a leaf node).
 The detail view is described in the next section.

+The "+" icon at the top will create a new leaf node and show it in an edit view.
+Once the editing is complete, the new node will be properly placed into the tree.
+In many cases, it's easier to start new nodes from the detail view of a group or leaf node, since at least some of the fields will initially be populated to match the group or leaf.

 The three-dots menu includes commands for the configuration editor and for the undo list, both described in the following sections.